Please ensure Javascript is enabled for purposes of website accessibility

 Investment funds

-Cayman SPC's are a popular vehicle for use by investment funds, particularly in the context of multi-class funds in which one or more portfolios uses, as part of its investment strategy, leverage, short sales and other tools that potentially create substantial liabilities to third parties.
-Multi-class funds have historically sought to prevent liabilities spilling over from one class to another by creating trading subsidiaries through which the assets of the class (akin to a segregated portfolio in an SPC) engaging in such a strategy would be invested.
-However, there are various risks associated with this approach, (for example, a court might deem the trading subsidiary to be a mere agent of the multi-class fund and thus prejudice the containment of liabilities at the trading-subsidiary level), and the creation of trading subsidiaries results in a high cost of rolling out additional portfolios.
-The relatively low cost of rolling out new portfolios and the statutory segregation between portfolios may make an SPC a preferable structure.
+Cayman SPCs are a popular vehicle for use by investment funds, particularly in the context of multi-class funds in which one or more Portfolios use, as part of their investment strategy, leverage, short sales and other tools that potentially create substantial liabilities to third parties.
+Multi-class funds have historically sought to prevent liabilities spilling over from one class to another by creating trading subsidiaries through which the assets of the class (akin to a Portfolio in an SPC) engaging in such a strategy would be invested.
+However, there are various risks associated with this approach, (for example, a court might deem the trading subsidiary to be a mere agent of the multi-class fund and thus prejudice the containment of liabilities at the trading-subsidiary level), and the creation of trading subsidiaries results in a high cost of rolling out additional classes within the multi-class fund.
+By contrast, the comparatively low cost of rolling out new Portfolios and the statutory segregation between Portfolios may make an SPC a preferable structure.

 An Ogier partner can advise on the pros and cons of an SPC and the alternatives.